John Angus Campbell: Career

 In 1995, he became an Associate Editor for the NCA's Quarterly Journal of Speech (with a hiatus between 1998 and 2000), and later Argumentation & Advocacy, Southern Journal of Communication, and Rhetoric and Public Affairs.
-From 2003 to 2004, he as Secretary American Branch Society for the History of Rhetoric at SSCA.
+From 2003 to 2004, he was Secretary American Branch Society for the History of Rhetoric at SSCA.
 Starting in 1997, he was Associate Editor of Origins & Design published by the Access Research Network.
 In 2000, he was Associate Editor for Poroi, published by the University of Iowa.
 In the summer of 1990, he was Guest Editor for a special issue on rhetorical criticism of the Western Journal of Speech Communication, published by U of Iowa.
 In 1998, he was Guest Editor for a special issue on Intelligent Design & Public Policy for Rhetoric and Public Affairs, published by U of Iowa.
 In 1994, he was on U of Iowa's Wichelns/Winans Award Committee.
 Starting in 1994, he was on U of Iowa's Woolbert Award Committee, being chair in 1996.
 Starting in 1999, he was on U of Iowa's Dissertation Award Committee.
 From 2002 to 2003, he was on U of Iowa's Gerald (R.) Miller Dissertation Award Committee.
 From 2002 to 2003, he was on U of Iowa's Marie Hochmuth Nichols Award Committee.
 In 2002, he represented U of Iowa at the NCA/NSF conference in Leesburgh, Virginia.
 From 1997 to 1998, he was President of the American Association for the Rhetoric of Science & Technology.
 From 1997 to 1999, he was chair of the Rhetoric & Public Address Division of the Tennessee State Communication Association.
 From 1995 to 1996, he was chair of the Committee on Program Viability for the Southern States Communication Association.
 He participated in the Tenure/Promotion Assessments for Dr. Marouf Hasian at Arizona State University in 1997, Dr. Jeff[rey S.] Philpott at Seattle University in 1998, and Dr. William Purcell at Seattle Pacific University in 1998.
 He participated in the Grant Application Evaluation for Dr. Judy Segal at University of British Columbia in 1998.
 He participated in the Tenure/Promotion Assessments for Dr. Eric Gander at Baruch College in the City University of New York and Dr. Ken Zagacki at University of North Carolina in 2002.
 From 2003 to 2004, he was Secretary American Branch International Society for the History of Rhetoric of the Southern States Communication Association.
 From 2005 to 2006, he was Second Vice President, in charge of program planning, at the American Association for the Rhetoric of Science and Technology.